Carotejada/INTERNET-HEALTH-COLOMBIA-LATAM/README.md

 # CONTRIBUTING

-- Every country will have an issue listed on this Repo.
+- He expect to create an issue for every country in LATAM.
+Their is going to be an issue for the Region itself.
 - Anyone can comment, discuss, share and contribute on any issue.
 - We are seeking for information regarding policies, projects, research, around Internet Health in Latin America.